mcmpdouglas/jekyll-now/_posts/2017-03-31-OMERO-Update-Coming-Up.md

 What you need to do:
 ----
 1. Download a copy of your important data.
-2. Download and install the [new version of the OMERO Insight client](http://downloads.openmicroscopy.org/omero/5.3.0/).
+2. **After** Friday, April 14th, download and install the [new version of the OMERO Insight client](http://downloads.openmicroscopy.org/omero/5.3.0/).
 3. If you are using the ImageJ plugin to connect to OMERO, make sure to [download the new plugin](http://downloads.openmicroscopy.org/omero/5.3.0/artifacts/OMERO.insight-ij-5.3.0-ice36-b59.zip) and replace the old one.
 4. Let me know if you have any issue, and enjoy!.